stepleton/mupas/examples/fourspite/README.md

 **NOTE:** For systems with the R12 ROM, Fourspite is configured for use with Tektronix 4051 computers.
-To change for 4052 or 4054 systems with R12, either change the string "MUSAKT" to "MUSIC" on line 210 of the compiled program, or change the definition of `kR12MusicCall` as documented in the global CONST section of `fourspite.pas`.
+To change for 4052 or 4054 systems with R12, either change the string "MUZAKT" to "MUSIC" on line 210 of the compiled program, or change the definition of `kR12MusicCall` as documented in the global CONST section of `fourspite.pas`.